 Carefully spoon the mayonnaise into a jar, scraping down all the sides and around the blades, stirring in the remaining oil.
 Don’t worry if it is a little runny, the mayonnaise thickens as it cools in the fridge.

-Surprisingly, we (family of 2) normally consume the two cups of mayonnaise within a month, before it goes bad.
+Surprisingly, we (a family of two) normally consume the two cups of mayonnaise within a month, before it goes bad.
 Fuzzy greenish-to-grey mold growing on the surface is a good indication of expiration.

 Below, you will find a few tips for troubleshooting as well as a disclaimer on using raw eggs.